Vermont Wetland Rule Amendments - 2020

-Effective August 15, 2018 the Vermont Wetland Rules changed from the 2017 version to the recently approved 2018 Vermont Wetland Rules.
-The purpose of this rulemaking was to include Class I protections for two wetlands.
-The two new Class I wetlands are the LaPlatte River Wetlands in Shelburne, and Peacham Bog in Peacham.
+Effective January 21, 2020 the Vermont Wetland Rules changed from the 2018 version to the recently approved 2020 version.
+The purpose of this rulemaking was to include Class I protections for one wetlands.
+The new Class I wetland is Beaver Meadows in Ripton.
 Class I designations are reserved for those wetlands which are exceptional or irreplaceable in in their contribution to Vermont’s natural heritage, and the Agency may issue a permit authorizing activity in a Class I wetland only to meet a compelling public need to protect public health or safety.
 Class I wetlands also receive a larger protected buffer zone.

 Below are links on the new adopted Rules.

 - Procedure for Application of Silviculture Allowed Uses of the Vermont Wetland Rules

 - Agency Guidance for Applying Allowed Use 6.12 of the Vermont Wetland Rules

 - Vermont Wetlands Section Class II and Class III Determination Procedure

 - Vermont Wetlands Rules Applicability to Roads Procedure

 Below are superseded versions of the Vermont Wetland Rules